ANNMAINAWANGARI/crossword_game/README.md

 # 🧩 CLUETHETIMES

----
 ## 🗞️ What is ClueTheTimes?

-ClueTheTimes is a web-based word search game that generates puzzles from **real-time news stories**, using the **Perplexity Sonar API** to:
+ClueTheTimes is more than a game — it's a real-time knowledge system that turns global news into structured, playable intelligence.
+Built on top of the Sonar API, it showcases how language models can:

-- Extract trending keywords
+- Parse and extract **contextual meaning** from live news content
-- Generate puzzle-style clues
+- Generate **concise, semantically accurate clues**
-- Provide short news summaries
-- Categorize each word (e.g., political, tech, economic)
+- Categorize information across domains like politics, economics, and technology
+- Automatically convert unstructured knowledge into a structured, human-friendly experience

 Each time you play, you get a fresh, relevant, and educational word search puzzle based on what’s happening in the world — right now.